 In 1980, there are 24 new shorts, some of which include guest stars such as Apache Chief, Samurai, Green Lantern, Flash, Hawkman, Hawkgirl, Black Vulcan, the Atom, Rima, Lois Lane, Bizarro, Mr. Mxyzptlk, and the Riddler.
 Clark Kent appears (with Lois) in the segment titled "The Ice Demon".
 All 24 shorts have been released on DVD in the "Super Friends: A Dangerous Fate - Season 5" collection.

 In 1981, there are 18 new shorts, some of which include guest stars Samurai, El Dorado, Apache Chief, Black Vulcan, the Atom, Green Lantern, the Flash, and Bizarro.
-None of these 15 shorts have been released on DVD.
+These 15 shorts have been released on DVD as "Super Friends: Legacy of Super Powers (Season 6)".

 Things get more complicated in 1983.
 "Super Friends" isn't on the ABC schedule but Hanna-Barbera has additional shorts ready-to-go.
 Some of these aired internationally and some aired later in syndication.
 Some have never aired in the United States including episodes featuring the return of the Legion of Doom.
 There are 24 of these so-called "lost shorts".
 These were released on DVD in 2009 as "Super Friends: The Lost Episodes".